FFrankyy/FINDER/README.md

 ```
 Using the well-trained model (stored in `./models`), you can obtain the results reported in the paper.

-Note that for the sake of convenience, you can go into the `run` file, and click `Reproducible Run` to obtain all the synthetic and real results in the paper.

 ## Expected output
 The experimental results are saved in the `results` folder, which contains four subfolders, each of which corresponds to one model, and the synthetic and real results are separated into two different subfolders for the sake of clearity.